 A competitive analysis will help you figure out what your own program needs to have for it to be successful.

 When you’re establishing your affiliate program, you’ll first need to set goals.
-These are the foundation of your program, and will help you measure whether or not it is successful.
+These are the foundation of your program, and will help you measure whether your marketing efforts are successful.

 Your goals should be SMART: specific, measurable, attainable, relevant, and time-bound.